os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 ## How to get this repository working

-Upon setting up a new openQA instance, it's also necessary to install some aditional dependencies that are inherent to this repository, for which there are two ways:
+Upon setting up a new openQA instance, it's also necessary to install some additional dependencies that are inherent to this repository, for which there are two ways:

 * In case you're using cpanm (with or without local::lib, or others), from within the working copy: call `cpanm -n --mirror http://no.where/ --installdeps . `